 Taobao as a lifestyle destination: We expect Taobao to continue its shift from a traditional online transactions platform to a lifestyle destination platform consisting of consumer media and a community.
 China’s C2C e-commerce market has been shrinking as consumers turn to B2C platforms for high-quality products.
 We expect Taobao to remain a central community where Chinese consumers can engage and transact.

 Tmall is China’s largest business-to-consumer (B2C) platform connecting global brands and retailers with Chinese consumers.
 Tmall offers a platform for brands to sell, build their brand image and enhance the consumer experience.
 It was established in 2010 and now has over 10,000 brands on its platform.

 Revenue model: Tmall charges merchants an annual service fee.
 As well, for each transaction, it charges a commission fee based on the category of product sold.

 Strategy and Value Proposition

 Help brands understand Chinese consumers: Tmall’s tech-enabled tools help brands understand and effectively tap China’s fast-growing and increasingly diverse consumer base.
-Between 2016 and 2021, China’s consumption is forecast to increase by US$1.8 trillion to reach US$6.1 billion, according to BCG.
+Between 2016 and 2021, China’s consumption is forecast to increase by US$1.8 trillion to reach US$6.1 trillion, according to BCG.